Lalor Park: Sport

 Lalor Park Kookaburras Rugby League Club was established in 1959.
 They compete in the Parramatta Junior Rugby League.
 The club's colours are blue, brown and white.
 Home ground for the Kookaburras is Cavanagh Reserve (Venn Ave, Lalor Park).
-Lalor Park juniors that have played 1st grade in Australia include Mick Delroy, Feleti Mateo and Jorge Taufua and Brett Delaney.
+Lalor Park juniors that have played 1st grade in Australia include Mick Delroy,Luke Lewis,Feleti Mateo, Jorge Taufua and Brett Delaney.

+On the 16/11/25 it was announced that after 66 years the Lalor Park Kookaburras Junior Rugby League Club was ceasing operations immediately as no committee could be formed to lead the club into the future.

 Transport

 The suburb is served by the Blacktown-Parklea branch of the North-West T-way and Sydney Trains Seven Hills railway station.